All articles

 At its heart, chaincode is a function that says yes or no to a transaction and then writes the result in permanent ink.
 The 'permanent ink' part is what keeps me humble.
 There is no Ctrl+Z. There is only Ctrl+Regret.

-Test it like the deploy is final, because emotionally it is.
 I write more tests for chaincode than for anything else, mostly out of fear.

 3. Immutability is a promise and a threat